Case study: Theatre Sites – Cloud Phone System

 With plans to grow the business further, Roger explains that Foehn’s hosted telephony system offers scalability.
 “We started with six extensions, we now have ten, and we have the option to scale up as business dictates,” says Roger.

-He concludes: “Looking back, making the move to a hosted telephony system was exactly the right thing to do.
+“Looking back, making the move to a hosted telephony system was exactly the right thing to do.
 Not only does it support our business in ways that any telephone system should, it also provides us with levels of flexibility and scalability that you wouldn’t necessarily get from a traditional telephony set up.”